top of page

 who use, live in, or around, them?

-Outputs from this research appear in Antipode and Progress in Human Geography.
+Outputs from this research appear in Society and Space, Antipode, Progress in Human Geography, Geoforum, and the Annals of the American Association of Geographers (see publications)

 bottom of page